borine/bluez-alsa/doc/bluealsa-plugins.7.rst

     Causes snd_pcm_open() to return immediately with error code **-EBUSY** ("Device or resource busy") on A2DP sink, HFP-HF and HSP-HS nodes if the transport is not yet acquired.
 With this option the plugin also stops the PCM stream and enters the **SND_PCM_STATE_DISCONNECTED** state if the remote device releases the transport while in use.

+- "silence"

+    Inserts silence for capture streams, or simply drops frames for playback streams, whenever the transport is not acquired, thus maintaining a continuous stream as far as the application is concerned.

 PCM drain and non-blocking operation
 ------------------------------------